PasDeChocolat/HNLDistrictScienceFair/README.md

-# A thing for the science fair.
+# A demo for the Honolulu District Science Fair.

 ### Includes
 * Mouse-interactive bouncy-ball simulation